-→ For further information, refer to "Replacement of interbank offered rates" in "Credit Suisse International at a glance - Operating Environment - Regulatory environment" in the 2020 CSi Annual Report.
+For further information, refer to "(vii) Non-financial risk - Replacement of interbank offered rates" in "Note 41 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.

-4. Country risk
+5. Country risk

 Country risk is the risk of a substantial, systemic loss of value in the financial assets of a country or group of countries, which may be caused by dislocations in the credit, equity and/or currency markets.